BitcoinAndLightningLayerSpecs/balls/BIP 21Q.md

 **Future-Proofing:**
 Adopting the smallest unit as the primary measure ensures a consistent standard that can scale smoothly as Bitcoin adoption grows.

+**Perception of Supply:**
+While the total count of base units is roughly 2.1 quadrillion, this proposal does not alter supply in any way.
+The change is purely representational.
+Comparisons can be drawn to other currencies like the Japanese yen or Indonesian rupiah, where high unit counts are standard and not perceived as inflationary.

 # Addressing Alternative Approaches